dimagi/commcare-hq/corehq/apps/userreports/README.md

 ## Aggregation

 Aggregation in reports is done using a list of columns to aggregate on.
+This defines how indicator data will be aggregated into rows in the report.
 The columns represent what will be grouped in the report, and should be the `column_id`s of valid report columns.
 In most simple reports you will only have one level of aggregation.
 See examples below.